 10 Most Underrated Alice Cooper Songs

-For well over four decades now, Alice Cooper has been turning heads and making headlines with his highly theatrical stage antics.
+For decades now, Alice Cooper has been turning heads and making headlines with his highly theatrical stage antics.
 But as this list of the most underrated Alice Cooper songs demonstrates, sometimes that can make people forget just how much great music he's made.

 Whether with the original Alice Cooper Group or as a solo artist, Alice is a true American original.
 As with any icon who's been around as long as he has, the big hits and millions of albums sold only tell part of the story.
 Buried within Cooper's impressive (and still growing) catalog are many hidden gems.
 We salute the man, the band, and the entire concept of the one and only Alice Cooper by unearthing a few of our favorites here ...

 In the late '80s and early '90s, Alice Cooper returned to the charts with the albums Trash and Hey Stoopid.
 Their glossy hard rock sound fit in well with the Ratts, Motley Crues and Poisons of the era, but didn't always fully satisfy old-school fans.
 Thankfully, on Cooper's 1994 album The Last Temptation Of Alice Cooper, a more raunchy rock and roll sound was put back into place.
 Lost In America harkens back to the grittier style of '70s Coop, without sounding like a total throwback.
 With it's killer riff rock action and some amusing, yet profound lyrics, this song captures the teenage rock and roll spirit in full.